Doxense/foundationdb-dotnet-client/README.md

 How to build
 ------------

-You will need Visual Studio .NET 2012 and .NET 4.5 to compile the solution.
+You will need Visual Studio .NET 2012 or 2013 and .NET 4.5 minimum to compile the solution.

 You will also need to obtain the 'fdb_c.dll' C API binding from the foundationdb.com wesite, and copy it in the client project folder.